 Click here to visit our educational website, MyShepherdConnection.org.

 Click here for our FAST card that educates about the signs of stroke.

-Click here for our booklet Living with Stroke: Strategies to Live a Healthy Life.
+Click here for our iTunes book Living with Stroke: Strategies to Live a Healthy Life.

 Click here for our stroke awareness infographic.

 Have you had a stroke within the past year?
 If so, you may qualify for a research study to test the possible benefits of brain stimulation on hand and arm function.
 Click here for more details.